Endorsed time series stations

 If your research proposal falls within the science areas defined in the SOLAS 2015-2025 Science Plan and Organisation, you can ask for a letter of support from SOLAS to add to your proposal.

-To do so, send the SOLAS IPO a summary of the proposed research activities, explaining which SOLAS activities it addresses.
+To do so, send the SOLAS IPO no later than 10 days before the date required, a summary of the proposed research activities, explaining which SOLAS activities it addresses.
 Also mention any specific points which you wish to have included in the support letter.
 Once your project gets funded, think about requesting SOLAS endorsement for it.